srinibasmisra97/IoT-Core-Trials/README.md

 ## Encryption Mechanism
 General encryption flow used here for the public keys to be sent is,
 1. Generate a random string to be used for AES as a secret key.
+2. Encrypt the public key using AES and the generated secret key.
-2. Encrypt the random AES secret key with RSA.
+3. Encrypt the random AES secret key with RSA.

 Both the AES encrypted Public Key and the RSA encrypted secret key would be sent.